tredontho/purescript-book/text/chapter11.md

   -h,--help                Show this help text
 ```

-To provide command line arguments, you can either call `spago run` with the `-a` option to pass additional arguments directly to your application, or you can call `spago bundle-app`, which will create an index.js file that can be run directly with `node`.
+To provide command line arguments, you can either call `spago run` with the `-a` option to pass additional arguments directly to your application or call `spago bundle-app`, which will create an index.js file that can be run directly with `node`.

 For example, to provide the player name using the `-p` option:

 ```text